 Analyze the context of what you want to say.
 Is acceptable to text?
 It is like a breakup, you do not do that over text.
 Really assess if text messaging is the best conduit for your message.

 Be mindful of people’s time.
 Avoid sending texts on weekends or at night.
-Even if they are work related, let people enjoy their time away from work.
+Even if they are work-related, let people enjoy their time away from work.

 Do not send multiple texts.
 The person likely has received it.
 They were probably away from their phone.
-If it is important, pick up the phone and give a call.
+If it is important, pick up the phone and give it a call.